SoftwareAG/universalmessaging-server-docker-samples/README.md

 Building a Docker image
 =======================

-**Important:** You must copy the '**Dockerfile**', '**configure.sh**', '**.dockerignore**', '**uminitialize.sh**', '**log4j2.xml**', and '**umstart.sh**' files
+* Install Universal Messaging Server 10.15 and apply all available fixes.
+* Select the Linux distribution you would like to use as base for your image.
+Currently we support Centos 8+ and Ubuntu 20.04.
+The Dockerfile for Centos will also work with RedHat 8 base images.
+* Enter the directory UM-Dockerfiles-<OS> and copy all files in it in the root directory of your Software AG installation.
+* (Optional) Edit the Dockerfile to configure the base image that would be used when building the Universal Messaging Server image.
+At this point you can also change the server instance name that would be copied inside the image; the server instance name can also be submitted as a parameter of the build command.
-into the root directory of your Software AG installation.
-These files help to build а Universal Messaging image from the installation, for example, '/opt/softwareag/'.
+* From the root directory of your Software AG installation run the following command:

+	docker build --tag <image_name>:<image_tag> .

-Note: The sample commands below assume that the installation contains the default Universal Messaging server instance 'umserver' in the /opt/softwareag/UniversalMessaging/server directory.
+Note: The above command assumes that the installation contains the default Universal Messaging server instance 'umserver' in the UniversalMessaging/server directory.

-From that directory, use the following command to build the image:

-	docker build --tag universalmessaging-server:dev_image .

 You can use the **__instance_name** argument as a docker build argument to create a Docker image from a specific Universal Messaging server instance.
-For example: docker build  --build-arg __instance_name=umdev --tag universalmessaging-server:dev_image .
+For example: docker build  --build-arg __instance_name=umdev --tag <image_name>:<image_tag> .

 Docker will output its progress, and after a minute or so will exit with a message like the following: